Image

 • Re-route wisely – If possible, head inland or to higher ground, avoiding flood-prone areas and exposed coastal roads.

 • Don’t push through – A 4WD is tough, but it’s not invincible.
-If roads are flooded, forget it and never drive disobey traffic control and road closure directions.
+If roads are flooded, forget it and never disobey traffic control and road closure directions.

 • Secure your setup – If stopping is unavoidable, park away from trees and power lines, stabilise your caravan or camper trailer, and ensure everything is locked down.